 To get started, open Waze and input your destination as you would normally do.
 Once your navigation is running, swipe up from the bottom of the screen to pull up the tab containing your trip's summary.

-Next, things will be a tiny bit different depending on if you're using Android or iOS.
-If you're on an iPhone, tap on any of the three icons next to "Add a stop."
+With the summary pulled up, tap on any of the four icons under the "Add a stop" tab.
 Parking lots and gas stations can be accessed by tapping on the "P" and gas icons, respectively, and you can search for specific stops by tapping the magnifying glass.
-After you've decided on your pit stop, simply tap it to add it into your current route.
+After you've decided on your pit stop, simply tap it to add it to your current route.

-Please note that Waze only allows one stop to be added to any current route, so if you want to add another stop on top of the pit stop you already have, you'll either need to arrive at your pit stop, remove it from your current route, or create a separate route for it.
-What do you think of this feature?
-Be sure to share your thoughts in the comment section below.
+It's important to note that Waze only allows one stop to be added to any current route, so if you want to add another stop on top of the pit stop you already have, you'll either need to arrive at your pit stop, remove it from your current route (which currently doesn't work), or create a separate route for it.

 This article was produced during Gadget Hacks' special coverage on traveling with your smartphone.
 Check out the whole Travel series.